-Kathryn Luker specializes in economic analyses and leading teams that analyze large, complex data sets.
-Her work focuses on False Claims Act (FCA) and related engagements involving drug manufacturers, medical device manufacturers, and healthcare providers.
-These cases often require analysis of medical claims data and large internal company databases, such as prescription, sales, product performance, and billing data.
-She has experience working with counsel through all stages of litigation—during government investigations and settlement discussions—as well as supporting testifying experts.
+Kathryn Luker specializes in leading teams that analyze large, complex data sets on issues associated with class certification, liability, causation, and damages.
+Her expertise includes applying economic analyses in False Claims Act (FCA), Employee Retirement Income Security Act (ERISA), antitrust, and Chapter 11 bankruptcy matters.
+These cases often require analysis of claims data and internal company databases, such as prescription, sales, product performance, and billing data.
+She works with counsel through all stages of litigation, including trials, government investigations, and settlement discussions.

-- Providing consulting support for a large medical care provider alleged to have violated the FCA by failing to comply with Medicare guidance regarding the provision of certain services.
-Evaluating causation and potential exposure by analyzing variation in service patterns observed in large company databases and Medicare claims data sets.
+- Provided consulting support for a large medical care provider alleged to have violated the FCA by failing to comply with Medicare guidance regarding the provision of certain services.
+Evaluated causation and potential exposure by analyzing variation in service patterns observed in large company databases and Medicare claims data sets.